agardnerIT/site/_posts/2020/2020-01-10-canary-releases-istio.md

 ### What's Missing?
 The workload is up, running, connected to a service.
 We have traffic allowed to enter the cluster.
 What is missing?

-In a nutshell, the internal routing which tells Istio: This traffic should be send to service X, Y or Z.
+In a nutshell, the internal routing which tells Istio: This traffic should be sent to service X, Y or Z.

 ## Istio Gateway and VirtualService
 To resolve this, we need two more components, a `Gateway` and a `VirtualService`.